 This employee handbook provides employees with a summary of valuable information.
 It acquaints employees with the County's expectations for their job performance, as well as many applicable policies.
-Health, dental and other insurance benefits are addressed in the Benefits section of this handbook.
 Each individual department may also have additional policies and procedures which are specific to its employees.
+Health, Dental and other benefit related information may be found in the Elkhart County Employee Benefit Guide.

-The information in this handbook is also available in the Policy and Procedure Manual adopted by the Elkhart County Commissioners and the Elkhart County Council.
+The information in this handbook is also available, often times in more detail, in the Policy and Procedure Manual adopted by the Elkhart County Commissioners and the Elkhart County Council.
 This manual is your Department Head or supervisor's resource guide as well as the Human Resource Department.